 Link: AMEX Expedia Partnership

-American Express has introduced a new way to use your AMEX Membership Rewards points!
+American Express has a way to use your AMEX Membership Rewards points!
 You can now redeem your points through Expedia.

 Here are the details:

 - Each AMEX Membership Rewards point is worth 0.7 cents through Expedia

 - Expedia will charge your American Express card for the full amount.
 You’ll receive a statement credit in the amount of points you used within 4 business days

 - You CAN use Expedia coupons when paying with points, cash, or a mix of both

 - You can NOT use AMEX Membership Rewards points for bundled packages (such as airfare + hotel + car)

 Similar to the Chase Ultimate Rewards Travel Portal, you can choose the ratio of AMEX Membership Rewards points and cash to pay for your travel through Expedia.
 And there doesn’t appear to be a minimum amount of points you can use.

 If you cancel or return a Pay with Points reservation, Expedia will refund the corresponding dollar amount to your card.
 To retrieve the AMEX Membership Rewards points you used for your purchase, you’ll have to call 1-800-297-3276.

 You can read the full Terms & Conditions here.